XcalableMP/manual/en/tutorial-global.rst

       enddo
     end program main

-In the above example, the user specifies data mapping of array a (10 elements) among 2 nodes (5 elements per node).
+In the above example, the user specifies data mapping of an array a (10 elements) among 2 nodes (5 elements per node).

 The nodes directive declares node set p of size 2.
 The template directive declares template t of size 10.